-Potato farmers are hurting all around the country, but those in Aroostook County, at the northern tip of Maine, have to be especially creative to survive.
+Potato farmers in Aroostook County, at the northern tip of Maine, have to be especially creative.
 They cultivate shallow soils, they don't irrigate, and they have a short growing season.
 The only way to stay in business is to get into seed-potato production, where the county's isolation gives it an advantage over farmers in better growing areas, where there are lots of neighbors--any of whose fields might carry disease.

-The eastern fringe of Aroostook County is an agricultural oddity, a block of cultivable land separated by forest from the other farmlands of New England.
-The agricultural land centers on the Aroostook River as it flows east from the Maine woods and into Canada.
+The farmland of Aroostook County is an agricultural oddity, a block of cultivable land separated by forest from the rest of the world.
+The agricultural land centers on the Aroostook River as it flows east from the Maine woods into Canada.
 East of Caribou, the river flows languidly on a long day of a short summer.

 Potatoes are the famous crop, but woe to the farmer who doesn't rotate them.
 The standard rotation crop is oats, here planted on a slope not far from the previous picture.
 The forest is never far away.

 A few miles north of Caribou, the forest returns to dominate the landscape; brooks like this flow through it, and there are several large lakes.
-Beyond, hard against the Canadian border, lies the St. John River and the Acadian community that settled there as a refuge from the British, who were busily deporting the rest of Canada's Acadian community to Louisiana.
+Beyond, hard against the Canadian border, lies the St. John River and the Acadian community that settled there as a refuge from the British, who were busily deporting the rest of the Acadian community from Canada to Louisiana.

 A back road into the Saint John Valley, where potatoes remain the chief crop--the only crop that ever makes money.

 For a few weeks of the year, the potatoes bloom.